vitroid/GenIce/README.md

                             Specify atom name of hydrogen in input Gromacs file.
                             ("H")
       --filerange [from:]below[:interval]
-                            Specify the number range for the filename.
+                            Specify the number range for the input filename.
                             ("0:1000000")
       --framerange [from:]below[:interval]
-                            Specify the number range for the frames. ("0:1000000") --debug, -D           Output debugging info.
+                            Specify the number range for the input frames.
+                            ("0:1000000")
+      --debug, -D           Output debugging info.
       --quiet, -q           Do not output progress messages.
       --add_noise percent   Add a Gauss noise with given width (SD) to the